OguzPastirmaci/misc/ubuntu-rdma-oci.md

+# Deploying a Kubernetes cluster on OCI with RDMA support

 This guide uses Nvidia's DeepOps project to deploy a Kubernetes cluster on existing nodes using Ansible.
 Detailed info about DeepOps can be found in its repository at https://github.com/NVIDIA/deepops.

 ## IMPORTANT NOTES